zencq/libNOM.io/README.md

 into the selected directory.
 This must be in or one level below the selected one.

 * Apple
-    * Notes: No Man's Sky is coming to both Mac and iPad later this year and can hopefully be supported short after its release.
+    * Notes: No Man's Sky is coming to both Mac and iPad and can hopefully be supported short after its release.
 * [GOG.com](https://www.gog.com/game/no_mans_sky) (PC)
     * Location: **%AppData%\HelloGames\NMS\DefaultUser**
     * File Patterns: **save\*.hg**